opennetworkinglab/aether-onramp/vars/README.md

 * `main-ueransim.yml`: Configures UERANSIM in place of gNBsim, providing a second way to direct workload at the Core.
 Details documented [here](https://docs.aetherproject.org/master/onramp/blueprints.html#ueransim).

+* `main-sriov.yml`: Configures UPF in DPDK/SRIOV mode.
+It will help to improve UPF packet processing performance